So you’re looking to learn how to increase bench press strength?

 Here’s the deal.

-If you are indeed serious about learning how to increase bench press strength, do not settle for average as you move to heavier weights, this will help you bust through plateaus like crazy.
+If you are indeed serious about learning how to grow bench press strength, do not settle for average as you move to heavier weights, this will help you bust through plateaus like crazy.
 You can’t afford to be bogged down and stagnant because your body has become acclimated to your chest workouts.
 Think of using pre-exhaust as just another tool in your repertoire for breaking off your chest in all the right ways.

 Pre-exhaust is a method where you do an isolation exercise for at least 3 or 4 sets first in your workout.
 So, for the chest that would be one form or another of the pec fly.
 I recommend using cables flyes if you can, it is okay so long as you don’t cheat yourself.
 Usually, you’ll be able to use roughly 10% more weight than you usually do because you are doing your isolation exercise fresh and first.
 Push yourself to failure or close to failure on these 3 or 4 sets.
 Once you’ve done them, then do your sets on the bench press.